p-groarke/fea_osl/README.md

 - You should see the shaders in your material editor drop-down on next 3dsMax launch.

 ## Color Scheme
 A utility helper which applies various color schemes to gradient maps.
-Includes a flatten and countour option.
+Includes a flatten and contour option.

 <img src="doc/img/color_scheme.gif" width="49%" title="Color Scheme Demo" alt="Color Scheme Demo">